 Lake Norden - Bryant is a very small town located in the state of South Dakota.
 With a population of 3,469 people and just one neighborhood, Lake Norden - Bryant is the 35th largest community in South Dakota.
-Much of the housing stock in Lake Norden - Bryant was built prior to World War II, making it one of the older and more historic towns in the country.
+Lake Norden - Bryant has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Lake Norden - Bryant is a blue-collar town, with 38.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lake Norden - Bryant, you'll notice that it is more blue-collar than most other communities in America.
+38.86% of Lake Norden - Bryant’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lake Norden - Bryant is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lake Norden - Bryant who work in management occupations (12.84%), sales jobs (9.04%), and teaching (7.41%).

 A relatively large number of people in Lake Norden - Bryant telecommute to their jobs.
 Overall, about 7.39% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.